Skip to content

 Mike Flache

-Mike Flache is an advisor and mentor, former entrepreneur and angel investor.
-Together with talented teams, he builds digital businesses.
+Mike Flache is a former entrepreneur and angel investor.
+As Chair of the Digital Growth Collective, he brings together globally recognized CEOs and executives to unlock new value across five key industries.
 Onalytica’s analysts named Mike one of the top 10 global thought leaders in digital transformation.
-As the author of "Rising Up Again," he emphasizes his holistic approach to business and personal growth.
+As the author of Rising Up Again, he emphasizes his holistic approach to business and personal growth.

 Disclaimer: The information provided in this article is solely the author’s opinion and not life, business, or investment advice – it is provided for educational purposes only.
 By using this, you agree that the information does not constitute any life, business, investment, or financial instructions.
 Do conduct your own research and reach out to life coaches, business or financial advisors before making any life, business, or investment decisions.